Image by Pixabay

 Based on speech by Elfidar Iltebir

-(at a panel titled "Government Boarding Schools as a Tool of Genocide in the 21st Century" hosted by the Uyghur Human Rights Project)
+(at a panel titled "Government Boarding Schools as a Tool of Genocide in the 21st Century" co-hosted by the Uyghur Human Rights Project, Uyghur American Association, Tibet Action Institute, Uyghur Wellness Initiative, Peace Catalyst, Silk Road Peace Project, and Campaign for Uyghurs.

 Children learn values and emotions like love, happiness, trust, compassion, and sharing primarily in their families.
 Their identity character building begins to form.
 Sadly, because of the genocidal CCP policies, Uyghur children in East Turkistan are being forced to live and grow without these principles.